Injection sclerotherapy for veins

-Sclerotherapy injections for spider veins involves a finer needle and the experience is much like a mosquito bite.
+Sclerotherapy injections for surface veins involves a finer needle and the experience is much like a mosquito bite.
 The number of injections required is usually far more than that for varicose veins and may be between 10-100 per treatment session.
-Many patients are surprised to learn that spider vein treatments are generally more difficult and painful than the larger varicose vein treatments.
+Many patients are surprised to learn that surface vein treatments are generally more difficult and painful than the larger varicose vein treatments.

-Following spider vein sclerotherapy compression stockings are usually worn continuously (day and night) for 5-7 days and following varicose vein sclerotherapy for 14 days.
+Following surface vein sclerotherapy compression stockings are usually worn continuously (day and night) for 5-7 days and following varicose vein sclerotherapy for 14 days.